Equine Solicitors

 Horse sales, purchases and loans

-We can advise on the steps you need to take when owning or acquiring a horse, taking custody of one (for example, on a loan, on a lease, or on trial) or selling a horse.
+We can advise on the steps you need to take when owning, buying, taking custody of (for example, on a loan, on a lease, or on trial), or selling a horse.
 This can include advice when it should be vetted, liability for expenses and other terms that should be committed to writing.
 We can also advise on the terms of purchase at auction, including soundness and the rights of examination.

-No matter how careful individuals or professionals are, they can sometimes find themselves in disputes and our equine solicitors are here to support you should one arise.
+No matter how careful individuals or professionals are, they can sometimes find themselves in disputes.
+Our equine solicitors are here to support you if you need our assistance.

 Equine property matters

-Keeping horses typically involves compliance with planning regulations.
-For example, purchasing a field from a farmer to keep some horses in for leisure purposes will be deemed to cause a ‘material change’ to the land.
-You will therefore need to seek planning permission.
+Keeping horses typically involves complying with planning regulations.
+For example, purchasing a field from a farmer to keep some horses in for leisure purposes means there has been a ‘material change’ to the land and you will need to seek planning permission.

-We have the experience to advise you on equine property law matters such as this, as well as any related property enquiries for rural land and business tenancies.
+At Setfords, we have the experience to advise you on all equine property law matters, as well as any related property enquiries for rural land and business tenancies.

 Bespoke agreements and contracts

-The sale, purchase, or loan of a horse usually involves agreements or contracts of some kind.
-They are also often required in relation to the subsequent keeping, grazing, and stabling of a horse, whether you have your own facilities or keep it on someone else’s land or livery.
-We can advise you on such matters, including what to do when they go wrong.
+The sale, purchase, or loan of a horse usually involves some kind of agreement or contract. contracts are also often needed in the keeping, grazing, and stabling of horses, whether you have your own facilities or are using someone else’s land or livery.
+We can advise you on all agreement and contract matters, including what to do when they go wrong.

 Other contracts we can produce or advise on include sponsorship agreements, stud/nomination agreements, syndicates, schooling, and rider/jockey agreements.
 Disputes can often arise with such contracts, which is where our legal team can help.